iovation/rpmcpan/README.md

     Requires:       perl%{plv}(App::Info)

-CPAN Build depenencies should require RPMs rather than provided modules, again with the `perl%{plv}` prefix:
+CPAN Build dependencies should require RPMs rather than provided modules, again with the `perl%{plv}` prefix:

     BuildRequires   perl%{plv}-DBD-Pg

-Auto-generation of required and provided details should be fitered through the included `bin/filter-requires` and `bin/filter-provides` scripts, to ensure that all are properly prefixed, like so:
+Auto-generation of required and provided details should be filtered through the included `bin/filter-requires` and `bin/filter-provides` scripts, to ensure that all are properly prefixed, like so: